Center for Learning

 See our FAQs

-Staff in homeless response organizations record data about the people they’re serving.
-This data is a vital tool in our collective effort to end homelessness because it helps each community understand how to resource and improve their local homeless response.
-Working with this data can also help you be a more effective leader.
-Learn how to make the most of your data and foster a culture that values and uses data.
-This course is designed for anyone who is or would like to be a manager or director in homeless response.
+People who have experienced homelessness have often endured multiple severe traumas.
+In fact, homelessness itself is traumatic.
+So homeless response organizations must take a trauma-informed approach.
+Trauma-informed care can help clients stabilize in housing more quickly and can build resilience for both clients and staff.
+This course explores the six principles of trauma-informed care and how to implement them.
+It’s designed for anyone who works or would like to work in homeless response.
 Anyone enrolled in any Center for Learning course is invited to a live online office hour every month.
 Some office hours are opportunities to ask questions about material in our courses; others focus on emerging issues or specific populations.
 We offer a variety of discounts: see our FAQ page.
 Questions?
-Email [email protected]Read more
+Email learning@naeh.org.
+Read more

 Shopping Cart